ankurgupta255/Muber--Ride-Booking-API/README.md

 ### Create a Driver with a Driving Status and Location on the World Map
 ### Edit a Driver Pre-Exisiting in the database
 ### Delete a Driver from the Database
-### Find the Details of the Driver closesr=t to your Location Ready to Drive
+### Find the Details of the Driver closest to your Location Ready to Drive

 ## How to Start:
 Run ```npm run start``` in the Project Directory